Clash of Champions (2016)

-The 2016 Clash of Champions was the inaugural Clash of Champions professional wrestling pay-per-view and livestreaming event produced by WWE.
-It was held exclusively for wrestlers from the promotion's Raw brand division.
-The event took place on September 25, 2016, at the Bankers Life Fieldhouse in Indianapolis, Indiana.
+The 2016 Clash of Champions was a professional wrestling event produced by WWE.
+It was the inaugural Clash of Champions and took place on September 25, 2016, at the Bankers Life Fieldhouse in Indianapolis, Indiana.
+The event aired via pay-per-view (PPV) and livestreaming and exclusively featured wrestlers from the promotion's Raw brand division.
 Clash of Champions replaced WWE's previously annual event, Night of Champions, and it was the first Raw-branded event following the reintroduction of the brand split in July 2016.
 As per the theme of the event, all championships exclusive to Raw at the time were defended.

 Eight matches were contested at the event, including one on the Kickoff pre-show.
 In the main event, Kevin Owens defeated Seth Rollins to retain the WWE Universal Championship.
 Of the five Raw-exclusive championships, only the United States Championship changed hands, with Roman Reigns defeating defending champion, Rusev.

 Production

 Background

 From 2007 to 2015, WWE ran an annual event titled Night of Champions, a pay-per-view (PPV) and WWE Network event in which the concept was that every main roster championship promoted by WWE during those years was defended.
-In mid-2016, the promotion reintroduced the brand extension, again splitting its main roster between the Raw and SmackDown brands where wrestlers were exclusively assigned to perform.
+Announced on February 23, 2016, the 10th Night of Champions was scheduled to be held on September 25, 2016, at the Bankers Life Fieldhouse in Indianapolis, Indiana.
+However, in mid-2016, the promotion reintroduced the brand extension, again splitting its main roster between the Raw and SmackDown brands where wrestlers were exclusively assigned to perform.
 Along with the brand split came brand-exclusive PPVs.
 Night of Champions was in turn replaced by Clash of Champions, which was established as a Raw-exclusive PPV that year, and subsequently the first Raw-branded event of the second brand extension.
 The event was established on a similar concept as Night of Champions, with every title exclusive to Raw at the time defended.
 These were the WWE Universal Championship, the Raw Women's Championship, the United States Championship, the Raw Tag Team Championship, and the WWE Cruiserweight Championship.
-The event was held on September 25, 2016, at the Bankers Life Fieldhouse in Indianapolis, Indiana.
+Tickets went on sale on June 4 via Ticketmaster.